empkins/empkins-micro/README.md

 # empkins-micro

-A Python package to analyze EmpkinS Micro data.
+A Python package to analyze EmpkinS micro data.

 ## Description